BTCDecoded/.github/CONTRIBUTING.md

 6. **Commit your changes**: Use conventional commit messages
 7. **Push to your fork**: `git push origin feature/amazing-feature`
 8. **Open a Pull Request**: Provide a clear description

+> **Note**: This is about code forking (GitHub contributions).
+For information about the governance fork system (choosing different governance rulesets), see the [Governance Fork Guide](https://github.com/BTCDecoded/BTCDecoded/blob/main/docs/GOVERNANCE_FORK_GUIDE.md).

 ## Development Standards